eldarflour/eldarflour.github.io/usr/notes/land-for-chicken.md

 each twenty-fourth will therefore produce around *8.6kg* of meat per year and *190g* of liver.

-As there is around [*6.9mcg* of B~12~ in the meat](https://web.archive.org/web/20201220012701id_/http://www.whfoods.com/genpage.php?tname=nutrient&dbid=107) of a chicken and [*7.4mcg* in the liver](https://healthyeating.sfgate.com/much-vitamin-b12-chicken-livers-6063.html), each chicken contains around *14.3mcg* of B~12~, and so each twenty-fourth will produce around *61.5mcg* of B~12~ per year.
+As there is around [*6.9μg* of B~12~ in the meat](https://web.archive.org/web/20201220012701id_/http://www.whfoods.com/genpage.php?tname=nutrient&dbid=107) of a chicken and [*7.4μg* in the liver](https://healthyeating.sfgate.com/much-vitamin-b12-chicken-livers-6063.html), each chicken contains around *14.3μg* of B~12~, and so each twenty-fourth will produce around *61.5μg* of B~12~ per year.

-A yearly B~12~ requirement of [*550mcg*](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/618167/government_dietary_recommendations.pdf)
+A yearly B~12~ requirement of [*550μg*](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/618167/government_dietary_recommendations.pdf)
-would therefore translate to forty birds per year, or nine twenty-fourths of an acre.
+would therefore translate to nine twenty-fourths of an acre, or 38 birds per year.
 A quarter of an acre would still be needed for the rest of the human's nutrition.

 Chickens shouldn't be kept on the same land that is being used to grow